“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 “To the vanilla world it looks like a silver necklace with a lock on it,” Marcus said.
-“But those of us in the lifestyle recognise it for what it is.
+“But those of us in the lifestyle recognize it for what it is.
 A collar.”

 Ben accepted the necklace from Damien and passed the chain through the flame of an enormous candle.

 “He’s purifying the metal,” Marcus explained.
-“And then he’ll ask her again if her submission is given of her own free will.”
+“And then he’ll ask her again if her submission is given freely.”

-Ben looked down at Lana and captured her chin before saying, “I offer you this collar as a symbol of my love, and as a promise to be a kind, consistent and honourable Master.
+Ben looked down at Lana and captured her chin, gazing deeply—maybe even adoringly— into her eyes.
+“I offer you this collar as a symbol of my love, and as a promise to be a kind, consistent and honorable Master.
 In return, I will demand your servitude.
 I will enforce the rules we have agreed to, and I will never touch you in anger.”

-Lana linked her hands at the small of her back, while she continued to meet her new husband’s gaze.
-Firmly she said, “I accept your gift.
-In return, I offer my humble devotion and a promise of my servitude.”
+Lana linked her hands at the small of her back, while she continued to look up at her new husband.
+Her voice soft, she spoke.
+“I accept your gift.
+In return, I offer you my humble devotion.”

-To Julia, the words sounded just as practised as their traditional vows had.
+The words sounded just as practiced as their marriage vows had.

 “We’re here in front of our friends and mentors, and I want everyone to hear your assurance that you are willingly agreeing to be my slave.”

 The blood chilled in Julia’s veins.
 As if Marcus sensed it, he tightened his grip on her.
-Oddly, the touch reassured and grounded her rather than annoyed her.
+Oddly the touch grounded her rather than annoyed her.

 “I am joyfully agreeing to be your slave, Sir.”